 The principals of the schools that will be closed will work with the principals and PTAs of the accepting schools on how programs will move or change at the new schools, including program equipment and supplies.

 What will happen to the staff members at the schools that will be closed?

-The district’s Human Resources department will work closely with bargainings units, the Evergreen Teachers Association (ETA) and the California Schools Employee Association (CSEA) leadership to establish a process to transfer staff that follows both contractual language, as written in the respective collective bargaining agreements, as well as any applicable education codes to ensure a smooth and transparent process.
+The District’s Human Resources department will work closely with bargaining units, the Evergreen Teachers Association (ETA) and the California Schools Employee Association (CSEA) leadership to establish a process to transfer staff that follows both contractual language, as written in the respective collective bargaining agreements, as well as any applicable education codes to ensure a smooth and transparent process.

 Will teachers go to the new schools with their students, and will any teachers be laid off?

 There is a process through the teachers' contractual agreements and with our Human Resources department with regards to moving schools, and teacher at affected schools will have a choice of which school to which they will be transferred.

 Any teacher layoffs that might be deemed necessary would be the result of declining enrollment and not the school closure process itself.